 - Email Signatures

-Some practices still perfer snail mail, and that is perfectly fine, just make sure to keep your branding in mind when sending any piece of mail.
+Some practices still prefer snail mail, and that is perfectly fine, just keep templates branded.
 You don't have much time to capture the attention of your viewers so make sure that your brand and logo are presented across all pieces of mail.

 - Greeting Cards